samssausages/proxmox_scripts_fixes/cloud-init/readme.md

 - Right click the template -> Clone

-### 5. Start the new VM & allow enough time for cloud-init to complete (may take 5-10 minutes depending on your internet speed as it downloads packages and updates the system.
+### 5. Start the new VM & allow enough time for cloud-init to complete

+It may take 5-10 minutes depending on your internet speed, as it downloads packages and updates the system.
+The VM will turn off when cloud-init is completed.
 You can kind of monitor progress by looking at the VM console output in Proxmox GUI.
-But I noticed sometimes that doesnt' refresh properly so best to just wait a bit).
+But sometimes that doesnt' refresh properly, so best to just wait until it shuts down.
+If the VM doesn't shut down and just sits at a login prompt, then cloud-init likely failed.
+Check troubleshooting section below.

+### 7. Remove cloud-init drive to prevent re-running cloud-init on boot

-### 6. Access your new VM
+### 8. Access your new VM

 - check logs inside VM to confirm cloud-init completed successfully: